GuidanceMantras/GuidanceMantras/README.md

 - Learn the importance of documentation in life such as storing each and every bill you paid upto some time
 - Documenting your learning/knowledge gainings
 - Learn how to keep each and every documents until the end
+- Learn to sort the documents.
+- Keep a different document holder for each topics such as Family, Finance, Health and so on

 ### Knowledge Sharing
 - Whatever you learn, always build the habits of sharing